-Visiting scholars and researchers come from around the world to the Center for Bioethics to conduct funded research under the guidance of, and in collaboration with, members of the Center’s faculty.
+Visiting scholars come from around the world to the Center for Bioethics to conduct funded research under the guidance of, and in collaboration with, members of the Center’s faculty.
 The Center welcomes visiting scholars at all career levels, from early scholars to senior faculty.
 Past scholars have included tenure-track professors on sabbatical, Fulbright scholars, postdoctoral researchers, and scholars funded by grants and programs.

 - A current CV